-Use of electronic devices in class: Many of us are becoming increasingly addicted to our electronics such that we are unable to focus on other (more important) matters for a period of time.
-Thus, I ask that we create a time and space to set aside such distractions as email, Facebook, and texting in order to engage our minds and hearts.
+Use of electronic devices in class: I ask that we create a time and space to set aside such distractions as email, Facebook, and texting in order to engage our minds and hearts.
 Do not send or read text messages during class.
 Cell phones should be silenced and/or turned off and put away.
 In the event that you have a legitimate need to be accessible during class, you may ask me for an exception to this rule.
-Laptops should not be used if you cannot trust yourself to restrict your use to note-taking.
-You may not access the Internet during class time.
+Laptops should not be used if you cannot trust yourself to restrict your use to note-taking and looking at CAMS readings.
+There is no need to access the Internet during class time.
 Any misuse of electronic devices during class time, including checking of email or social networking sites, will be grounds for dismissal from the session and will negatively affect the course grade.